cgriego/active_attr/README.md

 [![Build History][travis badge]][travis]
 [![Code Climate][codeclimate badge]][codeclimate]

-ActiveAttr is a set of modules that makes it easy to create plain old ruby models with functionality found in ORMs, like ActiveRecord, without reinventing the wheel.
+ActiveAttr is a set of modules that makes it easy to create plain old Ruby models with functionality found in ORMs, like ActiveRecord, without reinventing the wheel.
 Think of ActiveAttr as the stuff ActiveModel left out.

-ActiveAttr is distributed as a rubygem [on rubygems.org][rubygems].
+ActiveAttr is distributed as a Ruby gem [on rubygems.org][rubygems].

 [![ActiveAttr Railscast][railscast poster]][railscast]